-If s/he is a licensee or invitee, having his/her authorization to remain upon the campus or other property withdrawn and shall be directed to leave the premises.
-In the event of his/her failure or refusal to do so, s/he shall be subject to ejection.
+If they are a licensee or invitee, having their authorization to remain upon the campus or other property withdrawn and shall be directed to leave the premises.
+In the event of their failure or refusal to do so, they shall be subject to ejection.

-If s/he is a trespasser or visitor without specific license or invitation, be subject to ejection.
+If they are a trespasser or visitor without specific license or invitation, be subject to ejection.

-If s/he is a student, be subject to expulsion or such lesser disciplinary action as the facts of the case may warrant, including suspension, probation, loss of privileges, reprimand or warning.
+If they are a student, be subject to expulsion or such lesser disciplinary action as the facts of the case may warrant, including suspension, probation, loss of privileges, reprimand or warning.

-If s/he is a faculty member having a term or continuing appointment, be guilty of misconduct and be subject to dismissal or termination of his/her employment or such lesser disciplinary action as the facts may warrant including suspension without pay or censure.
+If they are a faculty member having a term or continuing appointment, be guilty of misconduct and be subject to dismissal or termination of their employment or such lesser disciplinary action as the facts may warrant including suspension without pay or censure.

-If s/he is a staff member in the classified service of the civil service, described in section 75 of the Civil Service Law, be guilty of misconduct, and be subject to the penalties prescribed in said action.
+If they are a staff member in the classified service of the civil service, described in section 75 of the Civil Service Law, be guilty of misconduct, and be subject to the penalties prescribed in said action.

-If s/he is a staff member other than one described in subdivisions (D) and (E), be subject to dismissal, suspension without pay or censure.
+If they are a staff member other than one described in subdivisions (D) and (E), be subject to dismissal, suspension without pay or censure.